 The SACSA Awards Nomination process requires the following:

-A resume, Chronology of SACSA involvement, and High-Quality Photograph from the person being recommended for consideration for the award
+A resume, Chronology of SACSA involvement, and High-Quality Photograph from the person being recommended for consideration for the award.

-Nomination forms can be found here beginning in May 2017.
 Please note that once completed, the nomination form will automatically send notifications to recommenders listed by the nominator, and request completion of recommendation forms by the deadline.
 Once the call for nominations has closed, award nominees will be contacted by the Chairperson of the Awards and Recognition Committee and asked to submit their resume, chronology of SACSA involvement, and a high-quality photograph.

 Questions regarding the nominations process may be directed to:

 Angela B. Taylor - 2017 SACSA Awards and Recognition Committee Chairperson – email@example.com